Bumblebee202111/doubean-public/README.md

 #### Future plans

-* Allow non rooted users (guests) to browse personal content if a user ID is provided
+* Allow non rooted users (guests) to browse their subjects/groups if a user ID is provided

 * Subjects